ecwpz91/dotfiles/docs/README.md

 Right now, you have a fork of the `dotfiles` repo, but you don't have the files in that repo on your computer.

-Let's create a [clone](https://git-scm.com/docs/git-clone) of your fork locally on your computer.
+Open a new terminal to copy & paste the following, which will create a [clone](https://git-scm.com/docs/git-clone) of your fork locally on your computer.

 ```sh
 DIRPATH="${HOME}/github" \